-By the end of Year 10, students should be able to communicate their opinions and ideas on a simple level.
+By the end of Year 10, students should be able to communicate their opinions and ideas on a simple level, enquiring into the experiences of others and sustaining and initiating interactions in both familiar and unfamiliar contexts.
 The most frequently used functions will be those involved in daily greetings and in general conversation.
 The students will have an understanding of the use of German in the world and an appreciation for German language and German speaking countries.
 The students will, by the end of the year, know basic language patterns and conventions to enhance and facilitate the greater complexity of language development in Years 11 and 12.